NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 Note how the full hash value is obtained by appending the directory names with the file name

- (e.g., `4d198171eef969d553d4c9537b1811a7b078f9a3804fc978a761bc014c05972c` for the first object).
+ e.g., `4d198171eef969d553d4c9537b1811a7b078f9a3804fc978a761bc014c05972c` for the first object

 **Metadata Storage**

-A mechanism is needed to store metadata about the object, including its persistent identifier (PID), other system metadata for the object, or extended metadata that we might want to include.
-So, in addition to data objects, the system supports storage for multiple metadata documents that are associated with a given PID, and the creation of reference files that facilitate the relationship that exists with a given PID.
+A mechanism is needed to store metadata about the object, including its persistent identifier (PID) and system metadata for the object.

-With sufficient privileges, an administrator or user can manually traverse the file layout system (HashStore) if desired to retrieve an object with a given PID without interacting with Metacat.

-**Other metadata types**:

 While we currently only have a need to access system metadata for each object, in the future we envision potentially including other metadata files that can be used for describing individual data objects.
 This might include package relationships and other annotations that we wish to include for each data file.

-All metadata documents will be stored in the metadata directory which is broken up into directory depths and widths as defined by a configuration file 'hashstore.yaml'.
-Each metadata document's file name is calculated using the SHA-256 hash of the `PID` + `formatId`.
+So, in addition to data objects, the system supports storage for multiple metadata documents that are associated with a given PID, and the creation of reference files that facilitate the relationship that exists with a given PID.
+All metadata documents will be stored in the `/metadata` directory.
+Each `PID` will have its own subdirectory based on the hash of its respective PID.
+In this directory, each metadata document's file name is calculated using the SHA-256 hash of the `PID` + `formatId`.

 For example, one can find the directory that contains all the related metadata documents of the given PID `jtao.1700.1` by calculating the SHA-256 of that PID using::